 - Overall condition assessment for the structure

 - Additional comments, amended information, etc. can be seen here

-- Includes photos from all four corners of the structure
+- Includes photos from all sides of the structure

 - Comments are numbered and worded to identify the deficiency first.